 Travellers who are eligible to travel for compelling reasons and need a travel authorisation from the High Commissioner in French Polynesia must submit their application on the mes demarches online platform.
 These passengers will be informed of the validation of their request no later than 48-hours before flight departure.

-Pre-flight COVID-19 Test Requirement
+Pre-flight COVID-19 Test Requirement (new rules now apply)

 Mandatory test taken upon arrival in French Polynesia